Greater Glasgow and Clyde Medicines

 Prescribing Notes:

 Prescribe by brand name.
-Intra-uterine system which releases levonorgestrel (52mg) and offers contraception for up to 6 years (as per FSRH advice).
+Intra-uterine system which releases levonorgestrel (52mg) and offers contraception for up to 8 years.

 For other indications, see section 6.4.1.2